ilmax/blog-old/20210408/integration-testing2.md

 In the [first part](https://dev.to/maxx_don/integration-testing-with-ef-core-part-1-1l40) of this mini series, I described how I implemented integration tests with EF core and SQL Server running on top of a Docker container.
-The approach exposed explained in the first blog post works but it has one very big downside, the ability to debug integration tests.
+The approach explained in the first blog post works but it has one very big downside, the ability to debug integration tests.

 In order to be able to do so, we need to replace Docker compose with a code based solution and, depending on your testing framework of choice, pick the appropriate hook to start the SQL Server container.

-To run Docker in C# we can just start a new [Process](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.process?view=net-5.0), configure all arguments, handle it's lifecycle and so on or, since this looks like a quite some work, pick a library that already wraps Docker and exposes it in C#.
+To run Docker in C# we can just start a new [Process](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.process?view=net-5.0), configure all arguments, handle it's lifecycle and so on or, since this looks like quite some work, pick a library that already wraps Docker and exposes it in C#.
 I knew Java had [Testcontainers](https://www.testcontainers.org/) that's marketed as:
 >Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

-This looks exactly like what we need, so I went to look for the *dotnet* counterpart and sure enough I found [Dotnet.Testcontainers](https://github.com/HofmeisterAn/dotnet-testcontainers) and decided to give it a try.
+This is exactly what we need, so I went to look for the *dotnet* counterpart and sure enough I found [Dotnet.Testcontainers](https://github.com/HofmeisterAn/dotnet-testcontainers) and decided to give it a try.

 Depending on the test framework you use, you have to find the proper hook to tell testcontainers to start your SQL Server Docker container just before test execution starts.
 I am using [NUnit](https://nunit.org/) so the hook I picked is a class in the root namespace of the integration test project with the `[SetupFixture]` attribute applied to it.